 A department supervisor may have a daily meeting with their own team, then head to the conference room for a special committee catch-up session, then on to report to a team of upper management.
 A continuous run of meetings like this can negatively affect your business.

 First is the problem of diminishing returns.
-Kevin Crump, an experienced project manager with management app Liquid Planner, warns that those who attend multiple meetings 'will lose much of what they took away from the first few'.
 With no time to reflect or quickly follow-up on a good discussion, the value of that time spent can be lost.

 The other issue is productivity.
 After a staff meeting, everyone returns to work already an hour behind.
 If their supervisors go immediately into another meeting, that can further delay progress on the day's tasks.
 This is especially true for businesses where supervisors delegate and approve all projects or assignments.
 If meetings must occur on the same day, schedule breaks in between, and shorten the agendas, if possible.